 Any questions or feedback?
 Contact us here.

-mixOmics is under active development as we implement more methods.
-Register to our mailing list to make sure you are on top of the game with our latest version.
+mixOmics is under active development as we focus on the development of novel multivariate methods to address pressing needs for omics data integration.
+Register to our mailing list to make sure you are on top of the game with our latest version, or have a look at the NEWS posts.

 We also run regular 2 and 3-day workshops in Australia and in Europe.
 Have a look at our upcoming workshops and don’t hesitate to ask for more.